-Of course not all secured loans are mortgages; it is however the most common form of secured debt and therefore a great example to explain how the process works.
+Of course, not all secured loans are mortgages; it is, however, the most common form of secured debt and therefore a great example to explain how the process works.

 In the case of bankruptcy, secured debt is normally not discharged.
 If you need to file for bankruptcy and you have a mortgage and want to keep your home you’ll be required to continue making payments.
 If you file for bankruptcy and you have any other form of secured debt you’ll also need to continue to make payments on those or sell the asset that is acting as collateral.

 The most common form of unsecured debt is credit card debt.
 If you are unable to pay off your credit card bill you won’t have anything seized from you.
-You will however be charged high interest rates, late fees and your credit account could potentially be put into collections.
+You will, however, be charged high-interest rates, late fees, and your credit account could potentially be put into collections.

 Another form of unsecured debt is an unsecured personal loan.
 This type of loan has no collateral associated with it and therefore the lender takes on a greater amount of risk.
 Because of the risk, your creditworthiness will be greatly considered before you are approved.
 If your credit score is high and you have a good credit history that shows you are able to handle money responsibly your chances of being approved are high.
 If your credit score is low and you have a credit history that shows you are unable to deal with money responsibly then you probably won’t be approved for an unsecured loan.

 Because there is no collateral associated with unsecured debt you won’t have anything seized from you if you stop making payments.
-For example if you used your credit card to purchase new furniture your credit card company won’t take away the furniture.
+For example, if you used your credit card to purchase new furniture your credit card company won’t take away the furniture.
 Or if you used your unsecured personal loan to pay for a car, your car won’t be seized.
-Your lenders however will probably place your accounts into collections and you’ll have debt collector hounding you.
+Your lenders, however, will probably place your accounts into collections and you’ll have debt collector hounding you.
 Your credit score and history will also be negatively affected.

 How to Get Approved

 The type of debt you take on and whether or not you’ll actually be approved depends greatly on your past and current financial situation.
 People with great credit histories and scores will have an easier time being approved for all types of credit.
 People with less than great financial pasts will have more difficulty.
 Taking on debt is a serious commitment and should only be done for serious reasons.
-Whether your debt is secured or unsecured, you need to be prepared to make payments on time until you’ve paid of your debts in full.
+Whether your debt is secured or unsecured, you need to be prepared to make payments on time until you’ve paid off your debts in full.